 Jewish Studies Minor

-Jewish Studies begins with an introductory course called "Judaism," which delves into the religious, social, and political history of the Jewish people and the practices that enliven Jewish life.
+Jewish Studies begins with an introductory course, which delves into the Jewish people's religious, social, and political history and the practices that enliven Jewish life.

 Class of 2019, History and Religious Studies Double Major, Jewish Studies Minor

 “ It doesn’t matter if you have never heard of Judaism or if you have practiced it your entire life, you will definitely learn something new every single day. ”